Sore Muscles and DOMS

 Sore muscles after a tough workout are common and are a normal part of athletic training.
 But what about that soreness that hits you a day or two after your workout?

-The sore muscles most of us experience are the ones we wake up to in the morning after some type of physical activity the day before.
-They weren’t sore the night before and the pain is different to that experienced during exercise or to that of an injury such as a muscle strain.
+They weren’t that sore a few hours after your workout or even the night before and the pain is different to that experienced during exercise or to that of an injury such as a muscle strain.

 The Principle of Adaptation

 Adaptation is the ability of the body’s muscles to adjust to changing physical demands.
-This process enables us to coordinate muscle movement and to develop sports skills.
+This process enables you to coordinate muscle movement and to develop sports skills.
 By repeatedly practicing the same physical activity, it becomes second-nature and easier to perform.
-Only in the early stages of the activity, when it is relatively new to us, does muscle soreness usually occur.
+Only in the early stages of the activity, when it is relatively new to you, does muscle soreness or DOMS usually occur.

 Muscles experience physical stress when we exercise.
-Certain factors challenge the adaption process, which can ultimately cause moderate muscle damage and soreness as opposed to unnecessary strain and pain.
-These factors are:
+Certain factors challenge the adaption process, which can ultimately cause moderate muscle damage and soreness as opposed to unnecessary pain or injury.
+These factors include:

-- Exercising in the early stages of a physical training program, which can place unfamiliar stress on the muscles.
+- Exercising too hard in the early stages of a physical training program can place unfamiliar stress on the muscles.